 PLEASE NOTE: These replacement levers do not come with a plunger, cross-pin or spring.
 You'll be able to re-use the parts from your factory lever as part of the installation process (instructions included in the package).

-What makes our Marlin "medium loop" levers better?
+What makes our Marlin "Medium" large loop levers better?

 1) Current "big loop" lever offerings incorporate a loop that is very tall and circular, but the aggressive upper curve still makes gloved fingers bunch together.
 We made more space fore and aft by flattening and extending the upper curve, allowing the fingers to rest naturally along the pistol grip.